Influenza Activity Surveillance

 ILI presentations to sentinel general practitioners (GPs) and emergency departments (EDs) are in decline.

-The percent of tests positive for influenza virus and notifications of laboratory-confirmed influenza decreased this week but remain in the higher range of values observed during this time period in recent years.
+The percent of tests positive for influenza virus and notifications of laboratory-confirmed influenza continue to decline but remain in the higher range of values observed during this time period in recent years.

 Influenza A/H3N2 (74% of detections) remains the dominant circulating virus with continuing influenza B (24%) activity.

 For more information: WA Virus WAtch